jimasp/behave-vsc/CONTRIBUTING.md

 - Is your bug/use case covered by an existing test?
 If not, is it possible to add one so it doesn't break again?
 - `npm run lint` and fix any errors (errors must be fixed, warnings should be fixed unless they would result in changes to `extension.ts`.)
 - Automated tests (verify behave results):
-	- Close vscode and run `npm run test` (currently these only verify test results, they do not test any UI interactions)
+	- Close vscode and run `npm run test` (currently these only verify test results, they do not test anything else)
-- After running automated tests, if you made a change that affects anything other than test results then you'll want to run some manual tests of the affected areas.
-For example, if you changed feature file parsing or file watchers you'd want to run these tests as a minimum:
+- After running automated tests, if you made a change that affects anything other than behave test results then you'll want to run some manual tests of the affected areas.
+For example, if you changed feature file/step file parsing or file watchers you'd want to run these tests as a minimum:
-	1. run example-project-workspace-1
+	1. debug workspace 1
 	2. edit a group1 feature file, change the name of the feature and save it, then:
 		- check the test UI tree shows the renamed feature
 		- check you can run the renamed feature from inside the feature file